APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

  A case class is a special case of a class, with predifined overriting on some properties(parameters are promoted to members;Equality redefinition;Java hashCode redefinition;toString redefinition;Create a copy of a case class;Constructor that allows the omission of the `new` keyword; Extractor for pattern matching).

 <h2>Polymorphic Types</h2>
+Used in order to write generic code (for values of different types) without compromising static typing richness.

  Upper Bounds
  A <: B means: A is a subtype of B, and